 Overall, our state offers a competitive business environment, world-class institutions of higher learning and research, geographic proximity to key markets and decision-makers and a wealth of potential business partners.
 When considered together, these assets can offer strategic and competitive advantages to your business.
 And they are all in one convenient U.S. location – the keystone to your success.

-Pennsylvania is located within 500 miles (800 kilometers) of 40 percent of the United States’ population and purchasing power, including six of the ten largest markets in the United States and 60 percent of Canada’s population.
+Pennsylvania is located within a day's drive of 60 percent of the United States and Canadian populations and purchasing power, including six of the ten largest markets in the United States.

 This area also represents 40 percent of all U.S. manufacturers and 41 percent of the nation’s domestic trade and service industries.